Week 42 Breakout Forecast: Short-Term Picks To Give You An Edge

 |+7.21% (CVRR) +28.98%, (ACTG) +12.00%, (AGEN) +11.54%

-The typical momentum duration horizon from this analysis appears to be one to three weeks, but as the rolling 5 week table above illustrates, these stocks can carry positive momentum for many weeks and some may return to the selection list in the current week.
+The typical momentum duration horizon from this analysis appears to be one to three weeks, but as the rolling 5-week table above illustrates, these stocks can carry positive momentum for many weeks and some may return to the selection list in the current week.

 All past selections of individual returns are available on my list of articles by Breakout Forecast Week.
 This includes daily and weekly returns for all stocks selected since the beginning of 2017.
-These stock selections are intended to provide the highest probability of greater than 10% gains within the first week (5 trading days) by focusing on accelerating momentum characteristics detailed in my primer article linked above.
+These stock selections are intended to provide the highest probability of greater than 10% gains within the first week (five trading days) by focusing on accelerating momentum characteristics detailed in my primer article linked above.

 End of week results for Week 41: